cooperaj/wow-armory-character/readme.txt

   re-choose your region and then choose your language if you do not wish english to be selected.
 * Multiple Armory widgets on one page will cause issue with the administration pages javascript.
 For the time being I recommend using shortcodes if you need more then one character displayed on a page.
-* Profession completion bars do not show when configured to.

 == Translation ==